Navigation

 Key Rescue and Support Highlights

-• Successful Rescues: 5 individuals (3 men, 2 women) were rescued from the streets and given care and dignity at the Ashram.
+• Successful Rescues: 5 individuals (3 men, 2 women) rescued and cared for at the Ashram

-• Family Reunions: 3 recovered individuals were successfully reunited with their families.
+• Family Reunions: 3 recovered individuals reunited with their families

-• Community Generosity: The public contributed over Rs 1.5 million in donations to support daily operations.
+• Community Generosity: Public donations totaling over Rs 1.5 million to support daily operations

-• Food Support: The community provided 33 full meals (Bhojan Sewa) and 10 snacks (Khaja Sewa).
+• Food Support: 33 full meals (Bhojan Sewa) and 10 snacks (Khaja Sewa) provided by the community

-• Humanitarian Engagement: Nearly 400 people visited the Ashram to support its mission of providing food, clothing, and shelter to the city’s most vulnerable.
+• Humanitarian Engagement: Nearly 400 visitors supported the Ashram by providing food, clothing, and assistance

 Financial Sustainability